JACマガジン

 The following items will be checked for your residence card.

-If you are interviewing international students or technical intern trainees who plan to switch to Specified Skills, it is OK as long as their residence status is "study abroad" or "technical intern training."
+If you are interviewing international students or Technical Intern Training students who plan to switch to Specified Skills, it is OK as long as your status of residence is "Student" or "Technical Intern Training".

 Have you passed Specified Skilled Worker (i) Skill Assessment Test in the field of employment?

-In order to work in Specified Skills, there are exams that must be taken for each field.
+In order to work at Specified Skills, there are exams that must be taken for each field.

-For example, if you are in the construction field, you will need to pass the Construction Field No. 1 skills evaluation exam.
+For example, in the construction field, you must pass the construction field No. 1 skills evaluation exam.

-Also make sure that the exam they are passing is in the field of work you want to be hired for.
+Also make sure that the exam you are passing is in the field of work you want to hire.

-It's a good idea to ask them to bring it with them to the interview.
+It is a good idea to tell them in advance that they will bring it to the interview.

-However, if you have successfully completed Technical Intern Training (ii), you are exempt from the Japanese Language Proficiency Test.
+However, if you have completed the Technical Intern Training (ii) in good standing, you are exempt from the Japanese proficiency test.

 During the interview, it is a good idea to start by asking basic questions such as the person's motivation for applying, why they came to Japan, why they chose this company/job, and their hopes for working.